7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 It was the cups.

-I bought a slim stainless steel kitchen scale for about 12 dollars on Amazon and now I bake with actual confidence because I know that what I am putting in is exactly what the recipe asks for.
+I bought a slim stainless steel kitchen scale for about 12 dollars on Amazon, and now I bake with actual confidence because I know that what I am putting in is exactly what the recipe asks for.

 The Silicone Utensil Set That Replaced Everything I Was Using Before

-I had a collection of kitchen utensils that I had accumulated over years without any intention or thought.
+I had a collection of kitchen utensils that I had accumulated over the years without any intention or thought.

 A wooden spoon from one place, a plastic spatula from another, a ladle that had been with me since a flat I shared in my twenties, none of it matched, none of it worked particularly well, all of it made cooking feel a little makeshift.